-FUL L-TIME PART Г-ТІМЕ

-Men Women Men Women

-Undergraduate Students

-Degree-seeking, first-time freshmen students

-Other first-year, degree-seeking students

-All other degree-seeking undergraduate students

-Total degree-seeking undergraduate students

-All other undergraduates enrolled in credit courses

-Total Undergraduate Students

-Graduate Students

-Degree-seeking, first-time

-All other degree-seeking

-All other graduates enrolled in credit courses

-Total Graduate Students
+FULL-TIME PART-TIME Men Women Another Gender Unknown Men Women Another Gender Unknown Undergraduate Students Undergraduate Students Degree-seeking, first- time, first-year students 107 111 Other first-year, degree- seeking students 6 4 All other degree-seeking undergraduate students 428 331 Total degree-seeking undergraduate students 541 446 0 0 0 0 0 0 All other undergraduates enrolled in credit courses Total Undergraduate Students 541 446 0 0 0 0 0 0 Graduate Students Graduate S Students Degree-seeking, first-time 162 86 All other degree-seeking 756 439 All other graduates enrolled in credit courses Total Graduate Students 918 525 0 0 0 0 0 0 Total All Students 1459 971 0 0 0 0 0 0

-Total All Students
+Total All Undergraduates 987

-Total All Graduate Students
+Total All Graduate Students 1443

-Grand Total All Students
+Grand Total All Students 2430

 B2.
-Enrollment by Racial/Ethnic Category.
+Enrollment by Racial/Ethnic Category

-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 13, 2021.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2024.

-- ✓ Include international students only in the category "Nonresident aliens." - ✓ Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. - ✓ Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."
+- ✓ Include international students only in the category "Nonresidents." - ✓ Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. - ✓ Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races." - ✓ New guidance from IPEDS for reporting aggregate data: